 - Payment processor fee – this fee goes to the company that is responsible for getting card payments processed for your business, e.g., during PayPal transactions on the website.

-First of all, there is a variety of payment service providers already available on the market that supports a lot of bank payments and transfers.
-Coding a new payment gateway plugin may be a good idea as some countries use a different banking system and, for example, do not accept cards from some debit card brands, for instance, Visa.
+First of all, there is a variety of payment service providers already available on the market that support a lot of bank payments and transfers.
+Coding a new payment plugin may be a good idea as some countries use a different banking system and, for example, do not accept cards from some debit card brands, for instance, Visa.
 Thus, this solution is worth considering for a market where local payment methods are not compatible with already existing payment gateways.